Supporting the United Nations Sustainable Development Goal 4: Quality Education

 Between 2015-16 we funded a substantial amount of educational development.
 These include the addition of 6 classrooms, 2 teacher’s houses, bore holes and latrines at N’gandu School, two classroom blocks, a teacher’s house and latrines for Sinsimuku.

-2017 – A 1×4 classrom block for River View and a 1×2 classroom block for Bunsanga.
-A classroom block and latrines were added to Chaba School, which resulted in the school being upgraded to junior secondary and a classroom block for Singwamba is currently under construction.
+2017 – A 1×4 classrom block for River View, enabled the establishment to be upgrade to a high school.
+A 1×2 classroom block was constructed for Bunsanga.
+A classroom block and latrines were added to Chaba School, which resulted in the school being upgraded to junior secondary.

-2018 – A science lab for River View School was completed and another lab is to be built for Nyawa Secondary School.
-In addition classroom blocks were funded for Kauwe and Singwamba schools, as well as teacher’s houses for Muchambila and Bunsanga.
+2018 – A science lab for River View School was completed, and another lab was built for Nyawa Secondary School.
+In addition classroom blocks were funded for Kauwe and Singwamba schools, as well as teachers’ houses for Muchambila and Bunsanga.
+Sifteen students attend further education.